BrianMillerS/BrianMillerS/README.md

 * Machine Learning
 * Bioinformatics

 My journey into data science started during my college years.
-Intrigued by bioinformatics, I joined a research lab, where I played a pivotal role in setting up the lab's computational pipeline for analyzing genetic expression sequencing data :test_tube: I then joined the genetics division of a hospital, where I collaborated with post-docs to identify rare genetic mutations within the human population :dna: :microscope:.
+Intrigued by bioinformatics, I joined a research lab, where I played a pivotal role in setting up the lab's computational pipeline for analyzing genetic expression sequencing data I then joined the genetics division of a hospital, where I collaborated with post-docs to identify rare genetic mutations within the human population.
 Through these experiences I discovered my interest in learning new technologies and delving into predictive analytics, which steered me towards getting my masters in data science.

-When I am not working or learning new technologies I am usually at the gym :muscle: in the mountains camping :tent: or snowboarding :snowboarder: I grew up internationally :jp: :it: :thailand: :argentina: before I moved home to the US for college, so I also try to keep up my spanish whenever I can.
+When I am not working or learning new technologies I am usually at the gym in the mountains camping or snowboarding I grew up internationally :jp: :it: :thailand: :argentina: before I moved home to the US for college, so I also try to keep up my spanish whenever I can.

 I place great value on teamwork, relishing collaboration and the sense of camaraderie that comes with it.
 If you are looking to collaborate, feel free to reach out!